0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 That mark was made for me
 ```

-In a turn of irony, healing itself becomes its own kind of heartbreak as the protagonist realizes that his fading scar acts like a t.
-The desperation to keep the memories that he has with this person becomes evident as he holds onto every remaining piece of his love.
-The lover has effectively weaponized the narrator’s devotion, gaslighting him into believing these marks are signatures of affection rather than symptoms of abuse.
+In a turn of irony, healing itself becomes its own kind of heartbreak as the protagonist realizes that his fading scar is one of the last memories he has of his abuser.
+The lover has effectively weaponized the narrator’s devotion by gaslighting him into believing these marks are signatures of affection rather than symptoms of abuse.
 This emotional manipulation, even as seen by the audience, is yet to be seen by the protagonist as he continues to fall for her.

 ### Part 3: “Smoke Me Out”